jamesoyanna/cryptobase-dashboard/README.md

 ![nodejs](https://user-images.githubusercontent.com/26815113/132867561-bf2ec1a2-cd63-461f-95dd-e95c1c6676c7.PNG)

 ## Install Npm Packages
-After clonning the application, to run the client application locally, you will have to install all the dependencies and packages.
+After clonning the application, to run the frontend application locally, you will have to install all the dependencies and packages.
-Open your terminal and navigate into the client folder using the command: cd client
+Open your terminal and navigate into the frontend folder using the command: cd frontend

- Run yarn or npm install from the root of the client folder.
+ Run yarn or npm install from the root of the frontend folder.

-#### Running the client App
+#### Running the frontend App

   ```
-Run yarn start or npm start from the root of the client folder to start the development server.
+Run yarn start or npm start from the root of the frontend folder to start the development server.
 Go to http://localhost:3000 on your browser.
 Your app should be running.
 The app will automatically reload if you make changes to any of the source files.
   ```